soilwise-he/UC4-C2-resource-annotation/resources/compost.md

 - Which metadata model (depends on platform?)
 - which vocabulairy for subjects (keywords)
-- can LLM be used to generate metadata from contect (report/dataset)
+- can LLM be used to generate metadata from context (report/dataset)
 - How to capture data model (column metadata) in metadata (or additional file)
 - How can users benefit practically from the above efforts (better findability, better interoperability, ...)